 Printed Name:

 Signature Date

-This agreement form is to be signed by every employee of Saint Paul Catholic School and returned to the Principal by September 9, 2023.
+ery employee of Saint Paul Catholic School and

-2023-2024 Faculty & Staff Handbook Agreement Form
+2024-2025 Faculty & Staff Handbook Agreement Form

 All employees of Saint Paul Catholic School are required to read the Faculty & Staff handbook.

 It is the responsibility of the employee to read and understand the information in the handbook.
 This signed agreement verifies the employee has reviewed the handbook and agrees to be governed by the guidelines set within.